VerisimilitudeX/Caesar-Cipher-Decrypter/README.md

 # Caesar Cipher

+## About

+To decrypt an encrypted Caesar Cipher string, most Caesar Cipher decrypters require the user to enter a key or use the bruteforce method (more on that later in this document).
+Using statistical models, this software automatically decrypts Caesar Ciphers without the use of a key.

 ## History and usage

 The _Caesar Cipher_ was named after Julius Caesar (100 B.C. – 44 B.C).
 He would use the cipher for secret communication (protect messages of military significance).
 The Caesar Cipher is a **substitution cipher**.
 Originally, Julius Caesar would use a shift of three to encrypt/decrypt a message.
 The Caesar Cipher encrypts a message using an affine function : f(x) = 1x + b.